-- Lost connections to websites
+- Lost connections to websites;

-- Inability to load website pages
+- Inability to load website pages;

 The strategies above are listed in chronological order.
 Therefore, if the first strategy doesn’t work, try the next until you’ve exhausted them all.

 VPN Connection Speeds | Two Important Components

 First, it is important to understand the two primary components of VPN connection speeds before exploring the issues that affect these components.